 INTERPOL stands for International Criminal Police Organization.
-It’s just what the name implies, an international police force that has 190 countries as members of the organization.
+It’s just what the name implies, an international police organization with 194 countries as members of the organization.
 Its role is to help police around the world fight crime.
 INTERPOL also acts to bridge the gap between the laws of different countries, even if those countries don’t have diplomatic relations.
 It’s second only to the United Nations as an organization with the most international representation.

-The logo for INTERPOL has been in use since 1950.
-It has a globe on the logo that represents INTERPOL’s worldwide activities.
-The olive branches represent peace, the vertical sword represents police action, and the scales represent justice.
-The letters, OIPC is a French acronym that stands for “Organisation internationale de police criminelle”, while IPCO stands for “International Criminal Police Organization.”
+The logo for INTERPOL has been in use since 1950, and it contains a globe, olive branches, a sword, a scale, and the letters IPCO and OIPC.
+The globe on the logo represents INTERPOL’s worldwide activities, while the olive branches represent peace.
+The vertical sword represents police action, and the scales represent justice.
+The letters OIPC are a French acronym that stands for “Organisation internationale de police criminelle,” while IPCO stands for “International Criminal Police Organization.”

-Albert Walker was a Canadian con-man who stole millions from from his friends, colleagues, and clients during the 1980s.
-He went to number two on INTERPOL’s most wanted list and fled to the United Kingdom with his daughter who even posed as his wife.
-It wasn’t until 1996 before he was apprehended.
-Walker had murdered a business associate and then assumed his identity which ultimately led to his capture.
+Albert Walker was a Canadian con-man who stole millions from his friends, colleagues, and clients during the 1980s.
+He went to number two on INTERPOL’s most wanted list and fled to the United Kingdom with his daughter, who even posed as his wife.
+It wasn’t until 1996 before he was finally apprehended.
+Walker had murdered a business associate and then assumed his identity, which ultimately led to his capture.

 Charles Sobhraj was known as “The Serpent” during the 1970s because he stalked and killed 12 westerners in Southeast Asia and used their passports and identities to elude the authorities.
-INTERPOL caught him in 1976 in India as he was trying to scam a French tour group with two other accomplices.
+INTERPOL assisted authorities in India in catching him in 1976 as he was trying to scam a French tour group with two other accomplices.

 A British smuggler named Jonathan Toekley-Parry moved over 3,000 pieces of Egyptian antiquities out of Egypt and disguised them as reproductions in the 1990s.
 INTERPOL, along with Scotland Yard and the Egyptian Antiquities Police, caught up to Toekley-Parry in 1997.

-The Mexican drug dealer, Amado Carrillo Fuentes, eluded capture from INTERPOL agents in Mexico in 1993.
-Fuentes fled to South America, but because of growing pressure from authorities, he began to undergo extensive plastic surgery to change his identity.
+The Mexican drug dealer, Amado Carrillo Fuentes, eluded capture in Mexico in 1993 and then fled to South America.
+But because of growing pressure from authorities, he began to undergo extensive plastic surgery to change his identity.
 He died during a particular nine-hour procedure in 1997.

 Sid Ahmed Rezala was known as the “Killer of the Trains” because of a series of murders he committed on trains in France between October and December 1999.
 The Algerian eluded police because of his extensive knowledge of train travel.
 He was apprehended in January 2000 when INTERPOL teamed up with French, British, and Portuguese police to find him.
 He later committed suicide in a Portuguese prison a few months after his arrest.

-Darnell Garcia, a former DEA agent, stole cocaine and heroin from evidence lockers with the help of two other agents during the mid-1980’s.
-Between 1983 to 1987, the agents laundered the profits from the sales of the stolen drugs and placed millions of dollars into Swiss bank accounts.
-Garcia fled the country, but was tracked down by INTERPOL after only a few months.
+Darnell Garcia, a former DEA agent, stole cocaine and heroin from evidence lockers with the help of two other agents in the mid-1980s.
+Between 1983 and 1987, the agents laundered the profits from the sales of the stolen drugs and placed millions of dollars into Swiss bank accounts.
+Garcia fled the country but was tracked down by INTERPOL after only a few months.
 He was returned to the US and received an 80-year prison sentence.